gestalta/gestalta.github.io/_posts/shibari/education/9998-01-01-hardpoint.md

 Look for fraying, metal chips, rusted metal, wear on whatever it is anchored to etc. Look for any breakouts near the screw.<br>

 <h3>TESTING THE POINT</h3>
-If you’re using a tripod rig do a test swing to make sure it can’t fall over and that it’s pinned to the ground properly.<br>
+If you’re using a tripod rig do a test swing to make sure it can’t fall over and that it’s pinned/weighted to the ground properly.<br>

 People suggested testing points with the dynamic weight (eg. swinging) of anything from 1 to 4 people, but there was some debate over which situations this would actually be helpful in.
 Most common suggestions were:<br>
 Weight test is generally more useful on metal (steel) or wooden points as you should be able to see if something doesn’t look right - you should look out for things such as bend, movement, torque etc. Listening to the sound it makes, seeing if anything falls from the point.<br>